BigDataWUR/AgML-CY-Bench/data_preparation/crop_statistics_ML/shapefiles_ML/README.md

-# Compagnie Malienne pour le Developpement des Textiles (CMDT) Monitoring Operational Maize Yield Statistics Prepared for AgML-CY-Bench
+# Compagnie Malienne pour le Developpement des Textiles (CMDT) Monitoring Operational Maize Yield data
 ## Short description

 The data derived comes from CMDT Monitoring Operational - a Malian Company for the Development of Textiles located in Southern Mali.
 It consists of 5 CMDT regions and 28 CMDT sectors.
 Prepared for AgML-CY-Bench,  we have key observations from the maize yield data for the different zones/regions and sectors from 1990 to 2017.

 ## Link
+Prepared for AgML-CY-Bench

 ## Publisher